| Title: | Fit a Principal Curve in Arbitrary Dimension |

 a parametrized curve, represented by a polygon. |

-An object of class "principal_curve"
+An object of class "principal_curve" is returned.
+For this object

-the following generic methods a currently available: plot, points, lines
+the following generic methods a currently available: plot, points, lines.

 It has components: